Estimate for the bulk viscosity of strongly coupled quark matter using perturbative QCD and holography

 The dominant contribution to the bulk viscosity comes about when weak interactions cannot keep pace with the compression rate, leading to deviations from beta equilibrium and a non-equilibrium contribution to the pressure, against which work can be done.
 This effect peaks when the timescales of macroscopic oscillations and microscopic flavor-changing rates match.
 In the nuclear matter phase, the value of $\zeta$ depends on multiple factors, such as whether direct Urca processes are allowed or if hyperons or Cooper pairing between nucleons are present, each affecting in particular the temperature scale where $\zeta$ reaches its maximal value (see ref.~\cite{Schmitt:2017efp} for a review).

 The first milliseconds of a binary NS merger are known to involve baryon densities up to several nuclear saturation densities $n_\mathrm{sat}\approx 0.16/\mathrm{fm}^3$ as well as temperatures up to several tens of MeV's (see, e.g., \cite{Hanauske:2016gia}).
 Such conditions may also lead to the creation of deconfined QM \cite{Annala:2019puf,Annala:2021gom,Annala:2023cwx,Prakash:2021wpz,Tootle:2022pvd}, the transport properties of which differ significantly from those of nuclear matter.
-While the value of the QM bulk viscosity is expected to strongly depend on the presence and details of quark pairing, differences between various pairing configurations are expected to be smaller than between quark and nuclear matter \cite{Schmitt:2017efp}.
+While the value of the QM bulk viscosity is expected to strongly depend on the presence and details of quark pairing, differences between various partially paired configurations are expected to be smaller than between quark and nuclear matter \cite{Schmitt:2017efp}.
 This makes the bulk viscosity an interesting quantity for tracking the possible creation of QM during mergers.